 The Guild of Natural Science Illustrators Florida was formed in July 2020.
 We are based in Venice, Florida and serve the state in terms of networking opportunities and resources for professional and amateur illustrators working in the natural sciences.
 Our Facebook page is at http://www.facebook.com/gnsiflorida and our Instagram page @gnsiflorida.
 You may also connect with Shauna Lee Lange, Organizer, at Box 1254, Venice, Florida 34284 or 941.875.5190.

 GNSI’s Virtual National Conference will be held as the first Visual SciComm Conference streamed online from July 17 – 18 and July 24 – 25, 2021.
 The prior GNSI conference was held August 8 & 9, 2020 we welcome all to review the content.

 Art of the natural sciences combines the beauty of nature with the precision of scientific observation.
 Working in traditional and digital formats, science illustrators produce work for publication in textbooks, science journals, and online sites and exhibition, as well as in museums and art galleries just like Sacrosanct Gallery.
 For as long as there has been art, artists have been enthused by nature.
 Apart from providing endless inspiration, many of the mediums that artists use to create their masterpieces such as wood, charcoal, clay, graphite, and water are all products from nature.

 Scientific illustration is more than just artwork.
-It is a way to communicate complex concepts, details, and subjects in an engaging and easily comprehensible way.
+It is a way to communicate complex and often scientific concepts, details, and subjects in an engaging and easily comprehensible way.
 Artwork can go beyond the complex language often used to describe scientific topics and allow for a greater understanding of the subject.
 Scientific illustration is art in the service of science.